 Signed in as:

-As a USCG Master who does offshore deliveries, I rely on accurate and current weather forecasts.
-After exploring several options, I finally settled on a satellite-based system that not only enables me to get affordable, accurate forecasts, but is portable enough to take with me from boat to boat.
+As a USCG Master who does boat and yacht deliveries, I rely on accurate and current weather forecasts.
+A successful sailboat delivery requires good weather routing!
+After exploring several options, I finally settled on a satellite-based system that not only enables me to get affordable, accurate forecasts, but is portable enough to take with me from one yacht delivery to another.

 Last month, in part one of this report on portable weather routing options, I described why I selected Iridium Go to help guide my weather routing during deliveries.
 Because I am a delivery skipper, portability was a priority.
 This might not be a priority for most sailors,